dbotng/bot/readme.md

-# D-bot V2
+# D-bot

-An awesome Newgrounds Discord bot.
-Now in Typescript!
+An awesome Newgrounds Discord bot that has working audio support.

 ## Disclaimer